santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 ```

 To return only some of the columns, the query can be provided as a FROM subquery.
 This does not induce any
-performence degradation.
+performance degradation.
 This example also shows how the [WITH Clause](https://clickhouse.com/docs/en/sql-reference/statements/select/with/)
 can be used to avoid string literals repetition.

 ```sql